ruggeri/tech-notes/randos/displays.md

     display.
 - 2880x1800
   - 16:10
-  - This is the resolution of my 2018 MacBook Pro 15" (and also the prior MacBook Pro 15" I bought via App Academy).
+  - This is the resolution of my 2018 MacBook Pro 15" (the one that was stolen) and also the prior MacBook Pro 15" I bought via App Academy.
   - For 15" display: 221px/in, 87px/cm, 77px/degree (at 20" typical
     distance).
   - Apple gives this resolution/size "Retina" approval.
 - 3072x1920
   - 16:10
-  - This is the resolution of my 2019 MacBook Pro 16".
+  - This is the resolution of my 2019 MacBook Pro 16" (which I use as of 2023).
   - For 16" display: 226px/in, 89px/cm, 79px/degree (at 20" typical
     distance).
   - Notice that the 16" MBP screen is bigger than the 15", but pixel